What are Matcha Shots?

 1. Put 1/2 tsp. in a cup or matcha bowl.
 Add 4 oz warm water.
 Whisk vigorously with a bamboo whisk.
 Move the whisk like drawing a letter “Z” while whisking up.

 2. If whisking up is not your thing, a small electric frother will do the job nicely too.
-Choose 8 oz or bigger size of cup when you make 4 oz matcha shot.
-Frothing action raises water surface like a tornado, and you will end up with a mess if the container is too small.
+Choose 8 oz or bigger size of the cup when you make a 4 oz matcha shot.
+Frothing action raises the water surface like a tornado, and you will end up with a mess if the container is too small.

 3. If you don’t have a bamboo whisk or a frother, no problem!
 All you need is a lidded mason jar!
 Just put water and powder in a jar, and put the lid on securely, then shake it up!
 For a shot, use 4 oz water and 1/2 tsp.
 Take care with warm water if you use a shaker method – it can ‘pop’ when you open the container.
 (If you are using hot water, do not use this method as it will cause an explosion.)